 However, there is also likely to be an increased emphasis on the strength of your portfolio and questions about your creative process and track record.
 You will want to be comfortable with how to sell your work and answer any design-specific questions that may be thrown your way.

-In general, design-specific interviews will likely revolve around three major areas: Creativity, Organization, and Time Management.
+In general, design-specific interviews will likely revolve around four major areas: Creativity, Organization, Time Management, and General Design Questions.

 Your creative abilities uniquely set you apart from the other candidates.
 Your particular artistic flair is something only you can bring to the table.

-You might expect some of the following questions about creativity and problem-solving in your design interview:
+You might expect some of the following behavioral questions about creativity and problem-solving in your design interview:

 - Tell me about a time you developed a new approach to a problem.

 - What do you consider the most innovative idea you’ve had?

 - What is involved in your creative process?

 - What project(s) are you most proud of?